tandrewnichols/simple-cli/README.md

 grunt.initConfig({
   git: {
     push: {
-      options: {
-        simple: {
       // You can also do this as a string, but note that simple-cli splits
       // string args on space, so you wouldn't be able to put space INSIDE
       // the interpolation.
 You'd have to say args: '{{remote}} master'
       args: ['{{ remote }}', 'master']
-        }
-      }
     }
   }
 });